Zizaco/entrust/README.md

 ### Route filter

-Entrive roles/permissions can be used in filters by simply using the `can` and `hasRole` methods from within the Facade.
+Entrust roles/permissions can be used in filters by simply using the `can` and `hasRole` methods from within the Facade.

 ```php
 Route::filter('manage_posts', function()